soulverteam/SoulverCore/README.md

-/// Use this customization with a new Calculator object let calculator = Calculator(customization: customization) _ = calculator.calculate("tax = 25%")
+/// Use this customization with a new Calculator object let calculator = Calculator(customization: customization) _ = calculator.calculate("discount = 10%")
-let result = calculator.calculate("tax of $45k") // $11,250.00
+let result = calculator.calculate("$45k - discount") // $40,500.00

 ````

 ## Performance
-Most calculations are evaluated by SoulverCore in less than half a millisecond ⚡️!
+Calculations are evaluated by SoulverCore in less than half a millisecond ⚡️!
 So, while SoulverCore classes are thread-safe, it's so fast that there is typically no need to perform single calculations off the main thread of your application.

 ## Localizations